A New PAC-Bayesian Perspective on Domain Adaptation: Some Previous Domain Adaptation Bounds

-\end{theorem} A compelling aspect of this PAC-Bayesian analysis is the suggested trade-off, which is function of~$\posterior$.
+\begin{theorem}[\citealp{pbda}] Let $\Hcal$ be a set of voters.
+For any domains $\PS$ and $\PT$ over $\XY$, we have, \centerline{$\displaystyle \forall \posterior\mbox{ on }\Hcal,\ \RPT(\GQ)\ \leq\ \RPS(\GQ) + \dis(\DS,\DT) + \lambda(\posterior).$} \end{theorem} A compelling aspect of this PAC-Bayesian analysis is the suggested trade-off, which is function of~$\posterior$.
 Indeed, given a fixed instance space $\X$ and a fixed class $\Hcal$, apart from using importance weighting methods, the only way to minimize the bound of Theorem~\ref{theo:BenDavid} is to find $h\!\in\!\Hcal$ that minimizes $\RPS(h)$.
-Conversely, in~\citet{pbda}, the bound of Theorem~\ref{theo:pbda} inspired an algorithm---named {\sc pbda}---selecting $\posterior$ over $\Hcal$ that achieves a trade-off between $\RPS(\GQ)$ and $\dis(\DS,\DT)$.
-However, the term $\lambda(\posterior)$ does not appear in the optimization process of {\sc pbda}, even if it relies on the learned weight distribution $\posterior$. \citet{pbda} argued that the value of $\lambda(\posterior)$ should be negligible (uniformly for all $\posterior$) when adaptation is achievable.
+In~\citet{pbda}, the bound of Theorem~\ref{theo:pbda} inspired an algorithm---named {\sc pbda}---selecting $\posterior$ over $\Hcal$ that achieves a trade-off between $\RPS(\GQ)$ and $\dis(\DS,\DT)$.
+However, the term $\lambda(\posterior)$ does not appear in the optimization process of {\sc pbda}, even if it relies on the learned weight distribution $\posterior$.
+It is assumed that the value of $\lambda(\posterior)$ should be negligible (uniformly for all $\posterior$) when adaptation is achievable.
 Nevertheless, this strong assumption cannot be verified because the best target posterior distribution $\posteriort^{ *}$ is unknown.
-We claim this is a major weakness of the work of \citet{pbda} that the approach of this paper overcomes.
+This is a major weakness of the previous PAC-Bayesian work that our new approach overcomes.